jkzorz/jkzorz.github.io/_posts/2020-05-17-Beginner-tips.md

 To check what format your data is in:
 ```
-str(df)
+class(df)
 ```
-The first line that is returned by this function will either say “data.frame” or “num” (or something else).
-If the object says “data.frame” but the function requires a matrix, you need to change your data frame over to a matrix. “num” means numeric and signifies the data is already in a matrix form.
+If the output says “data.frame” but the function requires a matrix, you need to change your data frame over to a matrix. “num” means numeric and signifies the data is already in a matrix form.

 ```
 #to change a data frame to a matrix
 df_m = as.matrix(df)